 I used a half dozen large eggs in this low carb egg casserole.
 It was just the right amount to fit into a square 8×8-inch baking pan.

 Although I chopped up sausage links, you can use a bulk sausage so yo won’t have to chop up the links.
-I often make this with ground venison sausage made at our local butcher shop.
+I often make this with ground venison breakfast sausage made at our local butcher shop.

 There’s really no right or wrong way to make the casserole.
 It’s also a great way to get rid of dinner leftovers because you can just add them right in.
 I often do that with extra vegetables from the day before.

-So, anything that you’d add into an omelette or quiche works well in this breakfast casserole.
+Anything that you’d add into an omelette or quiche works well in this breakfast casserole.
 And, it’s a great dish to eat for lunch and dinner too.

 If you want to make up a larger batch, just double the recipe and cook the low carb egg casserole in a 9×13-inch baking pan.
 You’ll have plenty to share with the rest of the family that way.